• Skip to primary navigation

 Belgian waffle on plate with pieces of waffles on tray.

-These vegan Belgian waffles are so simple to make.
-Start by sifting the flour, baking powder, and salt together into a mixing bowl.
-Then, add the flax egg, unsweetened applesauce, milk, and maple syrup.
+1. Start by sifting all of the dry ingredients together into a large bowl.
+Then, add the flax egg, vegan buttermilk, unsweetened applesauce, maple syrup, and vanilla extract.

 Vegan belgian waffles on plate.